Sheringham and Cromer Choral Society was founded in 1933 and the choir currently has a membership of around 100. Our repertoire is quite

 Eventide (In Memoriam Edith Cavell) which we performed in Norwich Cathedral and Sheringham to commemorate the centenary of WW1.
 Each year the

 choir puts on three concerts and also runs a 'Come and Sing' event in the early autumn.
-We practice on Monday evenings in term time, 7-8.45pm, in the
+We practise on Monday evenings in term time,

-school hall at Sheringham High School.
-The choir welcomes singers of all voices and abilities without audition.
+7-8.45pm, at St Andrew's Methodist Church, Cromer Road, Sheringham.
+The choir welcomes singers of all voices and abilities without

 News and notices